apostrophecms/docs/docs/reference/field-types/checkboxes.md

 ## Use in templates

-The checkbox field data value is stored in an array of the selected options' value.
+The checkboxes field data value is stored in an array of the selected options' value.
 Nunjucks provides the [`{% for %}` template tag](https://mozilla.github.io/nunjucks/templating.html#for) that you can use to loop over the array.

 ```django
 <ul>